A Brief History of the Marque

 The plan was to enter endurance races in 1982 and begin production in 1984 with an expectation of 5000 motorcycles and 10000 engines over the following 5 years.
 Development took place in the ACS plants at Villeneuve le Roi and Liancourt.

-The project was scuppered when the FIM changed the regulations to admit only 750cc maximum capacity.
+The project was scuppered when the FIM changed the regulations to limit capacity to a maximum of 750cc.

 For a time Siccardi was in partnership with Barigo